Skip to content

 requiresApproval?: boolean

-ToolSpecConfig { http, mcp }
+ToolSpecConfig { http, mcp, openapi }

 Config defines the adapter to use for the tool.
 This is used to determine how the tool is called.
 For example, if the tool is an HTTP tool, the adapter will be Http.
 If the tool is an inline tool, the adapter will be Inline.